-With the release of the PlayStation 5, it's important to have a TV that uses the next-gen console to the best of its abilities.
+With the recent release of the PlayStation 5, it's important to have a TV that uses the next-gen console to the best of its abilities.
 In terms of upgrades from the PS4 Pro, the PS5 supports 4k gaming up to 120fps, and many TVs now have the required HDMI 2.1 support to display that resolution at such a high frame rate.
 The console doesn't have variable refresh rate (VRR) support at release, but it should receive HDMI Forum VRR support in a future update.
 It's important to get a TV that supports HDMI Forum VRR, and you may also look for other features that also provide a pleasant gaming experience, like Auto Low Latency Mode, low input lag, and a quick response time.

 Apr 23, 2021: Checked accuracy of picks; no changes in recommendations.

 Mar 24, 2021: Moved the Samsung Q80T to Notable Mentions because it doesn't support 4k @ 120Hz in HDR with the PS5; moved the Sony X900H to main LED pick and added the NANO90 as alternative.